18. Web-Slinging Adventures

 Disney’s Hollywood Studios opened without a STAR TOURS, but by December of its opening year, the E-Ticket had arrived.
 Unlike Disneyland’s version that was reverse engineered to fit an existing showbuilding, Florida’s was built from scratch.
 That means that designers were able to take the puzzle pieces they’d invented for Disneyland’s version and think more intentionally about how to fit them together.
 (In other words, for Imagineering fans like you and I, this layout is kind of boring.)

 So you’ll find that Hollywood Studios’ Star Tours is the same basic premise, but arranged a little more precisely than the backwards-designed California version.
-The iconic “Inner Space” entry sequence was replicated, but is expanded to hold more guests; the second queue room is rearranged, keeping the entire line in a lower-roofed portion of the showbuilding.
+The iconic “Inner Space” entry sequence was replicated, but was expanded to hold more guests; the second queue room is rearranged, keeping the entire line in a lower-roofed portion of the showbuilding.
 The load and unload areas are expanded to provide some breathing room, and even the ramps to board and disembark from the simulators are straight bridges instead of the space-saving diagonal ones in California.

 The biggest difference most guests would notice between the two STAR TOURS, though, is that the line should move more quickly in Florida.
 There (as in subsequent from-scratch installations in Tokyo and Paris), the ride’s capacity is increased by 50% by offering six simulator pods rather than California’s four.